martignoni/blog.martignoni.net/content/posts/hugo-deployment/index.md

 - I don't want to be dependent on an external hosting service (no lock-in);
 - I don't want to have to worry about a computer crash or about my own Internet connection.

-I use this process since about a year to deploy the [MoodleBox][moodlebox] documentation website (about 200 pages),  and since a few days for deploying this blog (more than 600 pages!).
+I use this process for about a year to deploy the [MoodleBox][moodlebox] documentation website (about 200 pages),  and for a few days for deploying this blog (more than 600 pages!).
 It works great 👍

 <!--more-->